AdaCore/xmlada/docs/input.rst

 buffers in such cases, and thus that it is possible to provide memory-efficient readers.

-Two predefined readers are available, namely `String_Input` to read characters from a standard Ada string, and `File_Input` to read characters from a standard text file.
+Four predefined readers are available, namely `String_Input` to read characters from a standard Ada string, `File_Input` to read characters from a standard text file, `Http_Input` to read from http location and `Socket_Input` to read from a streaming socket.

+All readers share same limitation of total length of input: files bigger than 2GB are not supported.

-They all provide the following primite operations:
+They all provide the following primitive operations:

 `Open`

-  Although this operation isn't exactly overriden, since its parameters depend on the type of stream you want to read from, it is nice to use a standard name for this constructor.
+  Although this operation isn't exactly overridden, since its parameters depend on the type of stream you want to read from, it is nice to use a standard name for this constructor.